Skip to main content

 How many social media clients can one person manage?

-When should an agency hire more people vs. automate?
+When should an agency hire vs. invest in production tooling?

 Does content quality drop when AI manages many clients at once?

-No, and in some ways it improves.
+Not when your creative team is in the loop.
 AI maintains consistent brand voice across every client without the drift that happens when multiple human writers interpret brand guidelines differently.
 Each client gets a separate brand framework, so there’s no bleed between accounts.
-Quality control comes from your team’s review, not from creating from scratch.
+Quality control comes from your team’s review pass — generic content gets caught and rewritten before it ships.

 How long does the transition from manual to AI production take?